MarkBind/markbind/docs/userGuide/syntax/frontmatter.md

 <box type="warning" seamless>

 If a page has multiple front matters, it will take the last front matter by default.
-You may make use of the [omitFrontmatter]({{ base_url }}/userGuide/reusingContents.html#includes) attribute to omit the front matters that are not needed.
+You may make use of [omitFrontmatter]({{ base_url }}/userGuide/reusingContents.html#includes) , which is an attribute of Markbind's \<include> feature to omit the front matters that are not needed.
 </box>

 **Page properties:**